-Coal Pit Wines have grown from very much a small family run boutique winery in 1994 to what is regarded today as one of the regions premium wine brands.
-In 2001 current owner Rosie Dunphy purchased the brand and immediately invested in the winery and vineyard introducing a state of the art 30 tonne winery in 2007 including a humidity controlled barrel room and laboratory.
+Coal Pit Wines have grown from a small family run boutique winery in 1994 to what is regarded today as one of the region’s premium wine brands.
+In 2001 the current owner Rosie Dunphy purchased the brand and immediately invested in the winery and vineyard introducing a state-of-the-art 30 tonne winery in 2007 including a humidity controlled barrel room and laboratory.

-However, despite it’s investment in the property the business is still family run.
-Coal Pit Wines are made only from the Coal Pit Vineyard – a single 12 hectare sustainably accredited vineyard facing North on Coal Pit Saddle Road – named of course for it’s previous industry.
+However, despite the investment in the property, the business is still family run.
+Coal Pit Wines are made only from the Coal Pit Vineyard – a single 12 hectare sustainably-accredited vineyard facing north on Coal Pit Saddle Road – named, of course, for its previous industry.